IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 multiple columns, but we can also use groups to bind columns on some logical level.
 During a simulation, it's our responsibility to make use of grouping.
-For example, even though [process_order_nb](/api/portfolio/nb/core/#vectorbtpro.portfolio.nb.core.process_order_nb) requires a group index, it uses it just for log records and nothing else.
+For example, even though [process_order_nb](/api/portfolio/nb/core/#vectorbtpro.portfolio.nb.core.process_order_nb) requires a group index, it uses it just for filling log records and nothing else.
 But after the simulation, vectorbt has many tools at its disposal to enable us in aggregating and analyzing various information per group, such as portfolio value.

 Groups can be constructed and provided in two ways: as group lengths and as a group map.
-The former is marginally faster and requires columns to be split into monolithic groups, while the latter allows the columns of a group to be distributed arbitrarily, and is generally a more flexible option.
+The former is easier to handle, marginally faster, and requires the columns to be split into monolithic groups, while the latter allows the columns of a group to be distributed arbitrarily, and is generally a more flexible option.
 Group lengths is the format primarily used by simulation methods (since asset columns, in contrast to parameter columns, are usually located next to each other), while group maps are predominantly used by generic functions specialized in pre- and post-analysis.